RemnantSoftware/Remnant.Dependency.Injector/README.md

 - The pull pattern nullifies the need for transient objects (cause no wiring dependencies needed).
 So basically only singletons need to be registered.

 > **Note**: To use [Inject] attribute to decorate class fields, the class must be specified as partial.
+> **Note**: The unit tests in the Tests project must be run per DI container for testing (only one registered container is allowed in the app domain).

 ## Nuget packages: